manu-p-1/Ampere/README.md

 ## Execution
 ### Add the dependency to your project with NuGet
-You can install the latest release to PowerShell 7 by running:
+You can install the latest release with NuGet by running:

 ### Install from GitHub Releases